Knot Basics

 Knots, links, and the fundamental Reidemeister moves

-Welcome to Knot Theory!
+Introduction to Knot Theory

-Knot theory is the mathematical study of knots - closed loops embedded in 3D space.
+Knot theory is the mathematical study of knots -- closed loops embedded in 3D space.
 Unlike the knots you tie in shoelaces (which have loose ends), mathematical knots are closed curves with no endpoints.
 The fundamental question in knot theory is: when are two knots equivalent?

 Two knots are considered the same if one can be continuously deformed into the other without cutting the rope or passing it through itself.
-This seemingly simple question leads to deep mathematics and surprising applications in biology, chemistry, and physics!
+This seemingly simple question leads to deep mathematics and surprising applications in biology, chemistry, and physics.

-šŸŽØ 3D Knot Viewer
+3D Knot Viewer

 A knot is a closed curve embedded in 3D space.
 Explore famous knots and see how they differ in their 3D structure.
 Knots are considered equivalent if one can be continuously deformed into another without cutting the rope.